must-git-good/rml-tools/README.md

-# rml-tools
+## Retro Master List Tools:

-An organizational interface/db created for the New Game Plus retro-gaming podcast.
+This project (currently in development) is a suite of tools for hosting, sorting and filtering game suggestions for the New Game Plus Podcast.